Royaltyclaws22/Arduino-Starter-Kit-R4-Learning-Journey/12_Touchy-Feely_Lamp/README.md

   * Applied capacitive touch sensing to control an *LED*, turning it on whenever a touch event was detected.

 * **Sensor Design and Sensitivity**
   * Understood that capacitive touch sensors can detect changes in capacitance even through non-conductive materials, such as wood and plastic, because the dielectric properties of these materials affect capacitance.
-Materials with higher relative permittivity (εᵣ) produce larger capacitance changes:
+Materials with higher relative permittivity (`εᵣ`) produce larger capacitance changes:

-$$
-C \propto \varepsilon_r
-$$
+    `C ∝ εᵣ`

   * Learned that increasing the surface area of the conductive sensor increases its sensitivity, since the capacitance of a sensor electrode is generally proportional to its surface area:

-$$
-C \propto A
-$$
+    `C ∝ A`

-    where increasing the electrode area (A) results in a larger change in capacitance and improves touch detection sensitivity.
+    where increasing the electrode area (`A`) results in a larger change in capacitance and improves touch detection sensitivity.
   * Learned why larger conductive surfaces, such as *aluminum foil* or copper mesh, are recommended when creating custom touch sensors.
   * Understood how a larger conductive surface can be used to create a practical lamp base by attaching *foil* to the sensor wire and placing it inside a base made of cardboard, thin wood, or cloth.
 The entire base can then function as a touch sensor.